JoanDoe11/Machine-Learning-Twitter-Sentiment-Analysis/README.md

 Machine learning is the scientific study of algorithms and statistical models that computer systems use to perform a specific task without using explicit instructions.
 Machine learning algorithms build a mathematical model based on sample data (training data) in order to make predictions or decisions without being explicitly programmed to perform the task.

+A feature is an individual measurable property or characteristic of a phenomenon being observed.
+Features are the basic building blocks of data sets, and their quality has a major impact on the quality of the insights gained from using that dataset for machine learning.

+Feature selection is the process where you automatically or manually select features which contribute most to your prediction variable or output in which you are interested in.
+When talking about document analysis, feature selection is the process of selecting what we think is worthwhhile in our documents, and what can be ignored.
+It consists of both document embedding schema and feature selection methods.

 # Models for classification

 Classifiers are models that assign class labels to problem instances, represented as vectors of feature values, where the class labels are drawn from some finite set.